wanted2/caineng.in/www/_posts/2021-05-31-mOCR-mlkit-androidx-example.md

 Google MLKit [1] is a software solution for Machine Learning problems in mobile devices (Android and iOS).
 It supports computer visions and natural language applications.
-The library is optimized for mobiles and is easy-to-use.
+The library is optimized for mobiles and is easy to use.
 In this example, we build a mobile OCR solution with Android CameraX API [2].
 The demo code can be seen at [my Github](https://github.com/wanted2/mocr-mlkit-camerax-examples).
 <!--more-->